Patipanlee/pipeline-from-reddit/README.md

 ## Data Storage (Postgres)

-Airflow must be connected with postgres.
-Can use airflow UI in topic admin, choose connections, then create connect list
+Airflow must be connected with postgres, you can use airflow UI in topic admin, choose connections, then create connect list.

+## Adminer

+Port 8090 is the backend for managing the database.
+In this project, you use PostgreSQL for data storage.
+You can use PostgreSQL to query data from a database.